 Rodrigo went from being homeless to living in his own apartment.

-Marco the father of two special needs minor children who were receiving Supplemental Security Income (SSI) for about a year before the benefits were inexplicably reduced and eventually cut-off.
+Marco is the father of two special needs, minor children who were receiving Supplemental Security Income (SSI) for about a year before the benefits were inexplicably reduced and eventually cut off.
 For months, Marco tried to obtain answers from Social Security Administration (SSA) and have his children’s benefits reinstated.
 Adding insult to injury, SSA was trying to recoup money previously disbursed, claiming there had been an overpayment.
 After about 2 months of trying to resolve the issue alone, Marco found it difficult to pay his rent and was tired of opening collection notices.
 He then came to CLA for assistance.

 CLA represented Marco in a Reconsideration Hearing before the SSA.
 At the hearing, CLA was able to provide proof that the benefits were wrongfully terminated.
 Marco's children were eligible, and had always been eligible, for the benefits they were receiving.
 As a result, the original amount was reinstated and the overpayment was waived.
 Within one month of contacting CLA, Marco's family had their much-needed income restored and no longer needed to worry about the government trying to collect an erroneous debt.

 Marco's children's SSI was reinstated and an overpayment was cancelled.